 The next step is to make a plan of action.
 This will outline the steps you need to take to achieve your goal.
 Make sure to break it down into small, manageable steps so you don’t get overwhelmed.
 Your art business plan will be the foundation of your company.

 5. Set a deadline.

 One of the critical components of an effective action plan is setting a deadline.
-This will help you stay on track and make sure that you’re making progress.
-When creating your timeline, include a date by which you want to achieve your goal.
+This will help you stay on track and make sure you’re progressing.
+When creating your timeline, include the date you want to achieve your goal.

 Use the SWOT Analysis

 A simple tool that you can use to help identify your strengths and weaknesses is the SWOT analysis.
 Start by writing down all of the strengths you have.
 This is where you can focus on what makes you unique and better than other artists.